What follows is a collection of Questions and Answers to help you become acquainted with RTUC.

 New riders and walkers wear the same thing; royal blue club t-shirt, white pants, white socks, ALL white shoes and a standard RTUC issue bike helmet.
 This is also the combination worn by everyone for outdoor club performances.
 For cold or damp weather you also need a red windbreaker, no hoods, please.

 When a rider obtains enough skill to join the parade formation, a new formation uniform is needed.
 This consists of a blue and white shirt and blue shorts (along with white socks, shoes and helmet).
 The deposit for the uniform shirt is $25, which is half its cost, and a portion of that may be refunded if the rider returns it in good condition when he or she leaves RTUC.
 See complete guidelines on the Uniform page.
-Email Rick at RichardTharrett@yahoo.com if uniform items are needed.
-Advanced notice is necessary as he does not carry them around with him unless requested.
+Other uniform combinations or attire may be needed for special occasions.

 What does a new rider do during a parade?